cpuwolf/Quickmadedevice/README.md

+GitHub just got less independent at Microsoft after CEO resignation So I have migrated this project to our Chinese website https://gitee.com/cpuwolf/qmdev

 # QuickmadeSim Device Plugin (Qmdev)

 This is the QuickmadeSim device USB driver software designed for X-Plane 11/12 and MSFS 2020/2024.